Flat Roof Replacement Cost: Cost Factors, Materials, and Lifespan

 | Built-up Roof (BUR) | 15-25 | $6 - $10 | Moderate | Good waterproofing |

-Flat Roof Installation and Replacement Process
+Flat Roof Replacement Process (Step-by-Step)

+Flat roof replacement typically involves inspection, old roof removal, installation of new materials, and a final inspection.
 Proper flat roof installation by local professionals ensures a longer lifespan and fair pricing.
 A typical flat roof replacement follows four steps: inspection, removal, installation, and final code-compliant inspection.

 - Thorough inspection of the existing roof and decking.